DS12/scala-class/slides/lecture4a.md

 	case class Left[+E](e: E) extends Either[E, Nothing] case class Right[+A](a: A) extends Either[Nothing, A]

+The left side of `Either` is *typically* an `Exception` of some form, and is usually intended to be the "end of the chain."

+---

 A `Left` instance of `Either` will have `Nothing` for its "right" type.